Common Sugar Ants

 Carpenter Ant Chewing Wood

-Carpenter ants are generally large measuring between 0.25 to 0.75 inches long and may be black, brown, red, yellow, orange, or a combination of red and black.
-They are omnivorous pests feeding on meats, pet food, honeydew produced by aphids, and other sweet-like products found indoors like jelly or honey, hence their association with the term sugar ants.
+Carpenter ants are generally large, measuring between 0.25 and 0.75 inches long, and maybe black, brown, red, yellow, orange, or a combination of red and black.
+They are omnivorous pests that feed on meat, pet food, honeydew produced by aphids, and other sweet-like products found indoors, like jelly or honey, hence their association with the term sugar ants.

 Though carpenter ants are avid eaters, they do not consume wood.
-A carpenter ant colony is active all year round in warmer climates typically creating two colony sites known as a parent nest (contain workers, eggs, and queen) and a satellite nest (contain larvae, pupae, and workers).
+In warmer climates, a carpenter ant colony is active all year round and typically creates two colony sites: a parent nest (which contains workers, eggs, and a queen) and a satellite nest (which contains larvae, pupae, and workers).

-The parent nest is usually outside within woody areas that hold moisture like fences, trees, firewood, window and door frames, and other wooden structures.
-If found indoors, then it will be near moist areas such as decaying wood, attic beams, foam insulation, and around tubs and sinks.
+The parent nest is usually outside within woody areas that hold moisture, like fences, trees, firewood, window and door frames, and other wooden structures.
+It will be near moist areas such as decaying wood, attic beams, foam insulation, and around tubs and sinks if found indoors.
 Satellite nests can be found indoors and outdoors around dry areas such as insulation, wall voids, and other decaying wooden surfaces.
-Normally the satellite nests are not very far from the parent nest as workers need to carry the larvae to mature in these sites.
+Normally, the satellite nests are not very far from the parent nest, as workers need to carry the larvae to mature in these sites.

-The worker ants, which usually emerge at night, tunnel through hollow wood leaving behind smooth-sided galleries with chewed wood particles, feces, and other debris outside near these tunnel entrances.
-Though not immediate carpenter ants do cause structural damages to your home depending on the size of the nests and pests.
-If left untreated, then carpenter ants continue to spread their nests and tunnel activities throughout your property leading to an increase in damages.
+The worker ants, which usually emerge at night, tunnel through hollow wood, leaving behind smooth-sided galleries with chewed wood particles, feces, and other debris outside near these tunnel entrances.
+Though not immediate, carpenter ants cause structural damage to your home depending on the size of the nests and pests.
+If left untreated, carpenter ants spread their nests and tunnel activities throughout your property, increasing damage.

 Odorous House Ant